NehaSharma-10/MobiTask/README.md

 # MobiTask
 # Mobilicis India Pvt.
-Ltd. - Task For Node JS
+Ltd. - Task For Node

 # Description
-This is the project having five different condition, we need to display the data in frontend according to those data.
+This is the project having five different condition, we need to display the data in frontend according to those condition. first after creating node server i have fetch data from mongoDB using nodeJs framework expressJS.
+#